enkidevs/curriculum/lua/lua-core/maps-and-dictionaries-in-lua/map-methods-in-lua-iii.md

 ## Footnotes

-[1: valid Lua identifier]
+[1: Valid Lua Identifier]

-It starts with a letter or underscore and contains only letters, digits, and underscores.
+An identifier that starts with a letter or underscore and contains only letters, digits, and underscores.
+The letters can be either upper or lower case.